TatumRobotics/astrobox_miband_watch/README.md

 # Mi Band 10 Controller for Notifications on the Tatum1 Robot

-A standalone application for controlling Xiaomi Mi Band devices via Bluetooth SPP.
+A standalone application for controlling Xiaomi Mi Band devices via Bluetooth SPP on a Raspberry Pi.
 This program connects to a Mi Band 10, authenticates, and exposes an HTTP API for triggering vibration patterns.
 It uses code from and is based on the [AstroBox repo](https://github.com/AstralSightStudios/AstroBox-NG).
 They documented the Xiaomi protocol and provide the library that this program uses to connect/authenticate/communicate with the watch.

 ## What does the code do?